Mariakani–Kaloleni–Mavueni Road

 Mariakani–Kaloleni–Mavueni Road is a road in Kenya, connecting the towns of Mariakani to Kaloleni and Mavueni, all in Kilifi County, Kenya.

 Location

 The road starts at Mariakani, on the Nairobi–Mombasa Highway, approximately 34 km northwest of Mombasa.
-From Mariakani, the road takes a northeasterly direction through Kaloleni, to end at Mavueni, a total distance of approximately 60 km.
+From Mariakani, the road takes a northeasterly direction through Kaloleni to end at Mavueni, having a total distance of approximately 60 km.

 Overview

 This road, is an important transport corridor for farmers, tourists and investors.
 It forms an alternative entry into Tsavo National Park for tourists from Kenya's north coast.
 It is classified as a Class C Road by the Kenya National Highway Authority.
 The road is prone to flooding during the rainy season.